-At March 31, 2023, the Company has earned in various interests in its minerals properties which were subject to joint venture agreements.
+At September 30, 2023, the Company has earned its interests in its two minerals properties with one mineral project which is subject to a joint venture agreement.

 1.8 Off-Balance Sheet Arrangements

 There are no off balance sheet arrangements which could have a material effect on current or future results of operations, or the financial condition of the Company, except for those disclosed in this MD&A or in the Company's public filings.